 National Innovation Council

-The National Innovation Council is tasked with advancing Sweden as an innovation nation and strengthening Sweden’s competitiveness.
+The task of the National Innovation Council is to advance Sweden’s development as an innovation nation and strengthen its competitiveness.
 The Council has an advisory role and provides new perspectives on key issues in innovation policy.
-Prime Minister Stefan Löfven chairs the National Innovation Council, which consists of five ministers and ten advisory members from the business and research sectors.
+Prime Minister Stefan Löfven chairs the National Innovation Council.

 Content about the National Innovation Council